Narwallets/meta-pool/README.md

  - [x] distribute staking/unstaking
  - [x] retrieve unstaked and ready
  - [x] NEAR/SKASH Liquidity Pool, Add/Remove liquidity
+ - [x] clearing mechanism on stake to restore liquidity in the NSLP
  - [ ] act as a NEP-xxx MULTI-FUN-TOK (multi-token with transfer-to-contract).
 Implement for NEAR, SKASH and G-SKASH
+ - [ ] Dividends-pool SKASH/G-SKASH

 #### Test
  - [ ] Unit Tests